toteva94/SoftUni/README.md

 Development** (Java + Spring MVC + Hibernate + MySQL).

 The training methodology is extremely practical.
-The studied material is presented with a few theory, with numerous examples and with a lot of practical tasks with increasing difficulty.
+The studied material is presented with few theory, with numerous examples and with a lot of practical tasks with increasing difficulty.
 The practical work in class is done under the supervision of lecturers and assistants is **over 70%**.
 The course only acquaints the students with the technologies they